ealang/genetic-go-ai/README.md

     make run_tests

-Run main app to train a bot and play against it:
+Run main app to train AI and play against it:

     make run_main

-Run main app and graph ai progress:

-    make run_graph
+Graph AI progress:

+	python graph_progress.py <logfile>

 # Demo Run

+Meet a bot:

+	// Forming clusters of stones is good, scoring is good, having more liberties is good.
+	PlusNode(
+		3 * MaxClusterDeltaNode(),
+		PlusNode(
+			PlusNode(
+				3 * LibertiesDeltaNode(friendly),
+				2 * PlayerScoreDeltaNode()),
+			3 * MaxClusterDeltaNode()))

-An example run showing the progress of bots over a few generations.
-Each data point is a bot.
+Progress of the AIs over a few generations.
+Each data point is an AI.
 Score is the average score of the bot playing 4 games against a random player on a 7x7 board.

 ![alt text](/example.png "Training progress")